mlange-42/som/README.md

 ## Features

-* Multi-layered SOMs, alias XYF, alias super-SOMs
+* Multi-layered SOMs, alias XYF, alias super-SOMs.
-* Supports continuous and discrete data
+* Supports continuous and discrete data.
-* Training from CSV files without any manual preprocessing
+* Training from CSV files without any manual preprocessing.
-* Fully customizable training parameters
+* Fully customizable training parameters.
-* Visualization of SOMs through heatmaps with data point labels
+* Visualization of SOMs through heatmaps with data point labels.
-* Use as command line tool or as [Go](https://go.dev) library
+* Use as command line tool or as [Go](https://go.dev) library.

 > Please note that the **built-in visualizations** are not intended for publication-quality output.
 > Instead, they serve as quick tools for inspecting training and prediction results.